Crawl Space Repair in Portland, OR

 "Crawl space repair" is one phrase covering a handful of very different jobs.
 Whatever happens in the gap between the soil and the floor framing under your house tends to get filed under this label, but in the Portland metro it almost always comes down to three problems: moisture (encapsulation, vapor barriers, drainage, sump pumps), heat loss (insulation replacement, rim joist sealing), and what the moisture eventually grows or attracts (mold remediation, rodent exclusion).

 Worth knowing before you get quotes: crawl space floor insulation and rim joist air sealing are eligible for Energy Trust of Oregon incentives when installed by a Trade Ally contractor on a home heated by a participating utility, and the program's residential cycle runs March 1 to February 28.
-If your scope includes insulation, ask the contractor to pull the rebate paperwork during the inspection, not after the install.
+If your scope includes insulation, ask the contractor to pull the rebate paperwork during the inspection, not after the install — our 2026 rebate guide covers the current amounts and the 60-day filing deadline that catches people out.

 7 distinct services Most homes need two or three, not all seven.